Ibbani Tabbida Ileyali

-Ibbani Tabbida Ileyali (Kannada: ಇಬ್ಬನಿ ತಬ್ಬಿದ ಇಳೆಯಲಿ; lit.
-'On the Dew embraced Earth') is a 2024 Indian Kannada-language romance film written and directed by Chandrajith Belliappa.
+Ibbani Tabbida Ileyali (lit.
+'On the dew embraced earth') is a 2024 Indian Kannada-language romance film written and directed by Chandrajith Belliappa.
 Produced by Rakshit Shetty under Paramvah Studios, it stars Vihan Gowda, Ankita Amar, Mayuri Nataraja and Girija Shettar, Shankar Murthy S.R, Salmin Sheriff, Rakshit Kaup, Davana Dhanraj, Aditya B Pujar, Anirudh Bhat, Damini Dhanraj .The cinematography of the film is handled by Srivathsan Selvarajan, editing by Rakshith Kaup and music by Gagan Baderia.
+The film's title is based on a song from Rashmi (1994).

 The film is based on a blog post written by Director Chandrajith Belliappa from over a decade ago.

 The film was theatrically released on 5 September 2024.
 The film received positive reviews from critics and audience.